- 3 cross-country ski lessons

-Return flights from Heathrow to Zurich with Swiss International, train from Zurich to Spiez (2½ hours), transfer to hotel (for group flights only)
+Flight inclusive price from the UK includes return flights from Heathrow to Zurich with Swiss International, train from Zurich to Kandersteg (2hrs) for UK group flights only

 Alfa Soleil Hotel ***

-On the edge of the village, this hotel offers real 'home from home' comfort levels.
+Run by the Seiler Family, this hotel is located on the edge of the village and offers a real 'home from home' comfort.
 There is an elegant lounge/drawing room (with piano and open fire), a lively bar and a heated swimming pool, sauna, solarium and gym.
 Evening meals are taken in the cosy, candlelit dining room, and there is a special gastronomic evening every Thursday.
-There is also a wonderful wood-fired pizza oven if you fancy less formal dining at any point during your stay.
+There is also a wonderful wood-fired pizza oven if you prefer a less formal dining at any point during your stay.

 Normal group size and age